kw7oe/kw7oe.github.io/content/posts/writing-a-simple-redis-server-in-elixir.md

 In the [previous post][0], we wrote a simple [Redis Protocol specification][1] (RESP) parser.
 But that's just a small part towards building a Redis server.

-In this post, we will continue to write the other parts that are needed for our simple Redis server.
-Here's a brief architecture of our Redis server looks like:
+In this post, we continue to write the other parts needed for our simple Redis server.
+Here's an overall architecture looks like:

 ```
 Redis CLI <-> Redis Server (TCP) <-> RESP Parser